From His Perspective

 > Anyway, again, I apologize if it felt like I took it out on you that

 > morning.
-I am still not at all myself right now and I'm having a hard
+I am still not at all myself right now and I'm having a

 > time being careful how I phrase things and tend to blurt things out

 > without control.
-Now that I'm home, I *still* have so much work to do to
+Now that I'm home, I *still* have so much work to

-> get my life back together -- it's going to take some time, and until then
+> get my life back together -- it's going to take some time, and until

 > what I need most from my friends is patience.